 immigrant survivors on their journeys to safety and justice

-The Tahirih Justice Center is a national, nonprofit organization that serves immigrant survivors fleeing gender-based violence.
-By amplifying the experiences of survivors in communities, courts, and Congress, Tahirih aims to create a world in which all people share equal rights and live in safety and with dignity.
+The Tahirih Justice Center is a national nonprofit organization that serves immigrant women, girls, and other survivors fleeing gender-based violence.
+By amplifying the experiences of survivors, Tahirih aims to create a world in which all people share equal rights and live in safety and with dignity.

 A Note from Archi Pyati,